corenova/kos/docs/benefits.md

 it maintains deterministic behavior on a per function-level without affecting the overall program execution flow.

-## Relations to Object-Oriented Approach
+## Relation to Object-Oriented Programming

 When we take an [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming)